 Are you asking, “Where can I find waxing training near me?”
 If you’re ready to move forward and earn your waxing certification or esthetician license, use our simple school search resources to get started now!

-How much does waxing training cost?
+How much do waxing training courses cost?

 The cost of going to waxing school can depend on the type of program that you need or choose to earn your license.
 If your state only requires waxing training, you can earn your certificate without having to train for hundreds of hours in a cosmetology or esthetician program.
 Waxing programs may only have about a hundred or so hours of training, while a cosmetology program could reach 2,000 hours.
 This means you’ll spend a lot less, in most cases, through a program that only focuses on waxing.
 A cosmetology program that includes hair, skin and nail training can cost as little as a few thousand dollars, or much more, if you attend an elite school with extensive training programs.